cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial0.rst

 **(alternate instructions for visualising configurations here)**

-|action| Click the windows button and search for a program called \'Vesta\' and open it.
+|action| Click the windows button and search for a program called 'Vesta' and open it.
 Vesta is a program which allows you to visualise systems of atoms/molecules in three dimensions.

 |action| To view your initial and final system configurations, go to file :math:`\rightarrow` New Structure; select import and browse to find your CONFIG and REVCON, respectively.
 Do this separately for each file.
 You should see both structures appear in separate tabs.